application-dev-tsb/notes-tools/Kubernetes/README.md

 Manages the lifecycle or containerized (Docker) applications

 #### Minikube Installation
-Minikube is a Kubernetes runtime for local development
+Minikube is a Kubernetes runtime for local development.

+Note: the following sequence only works on Ubuntu
 - [install docker](https://docs.docker.com/install/linux/docker-ce/ubuntu/#set-up-the-repository)
 ```
 sudo apt-get update